JrVerbiest/jrverbiest.github.io/README.md

 # Joeri R. Verbiest

-**Senior Researcher @ Karel de Grote-Hogeschool & Technical Developer @ Hasselt University**

-Engineer with +19y experience and a demonstrated history of working in research and industry, and currently working as Senior Researcher (embedded machine learning) at Karel de Grote-Hogeschool and as Technical Developer at Hasselt University.
+Engineer with +19y experience and a demonstrated history of working in research and industry, and currently working as researcher (embedded machine learning) at Karel de Grote-Hogeschool and as technical developer at Hasselt University.

 [My LinkedIn](https://www.linkedin.com/in/joeriverbiest/)